 You need to add these contacts to your permit application every time you apply.
 If you work frequently with the same people, it’s best to add those contacts to your account.
 Then, each time you apply, you can quickly select the appropriate contact from your account and add it to your application.
 See How to Add Additional Contacts to Your Account for instructions.

 Can I submit my SDCI construction or land use application without a PAR report?

-We allow customers to schedule intake appointments before they have a PAR (preliminary assessment report).
-However, you must submit the PAR with your application.
-If you don’t, we will reject your application, adding additional time to your permit process.
+We no longer allow customers to schedule intake appointments before they have a PAR (preliminary assessment report).

 How do I apply for Early Design Guidance?